gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 ## GraphQL: SQL-like data queries

-One thing I particularly love about Gatsby.js is its inclusion of [GraphQL](http://graphql.org/).
+One thing I particularly love about Gatsby is its inclusion of [GraphQL](http://graphql.org/).
 Like SQL, you use GraphQL to query your data, whether from the WordPress API, Contentful or Markdown, and extract a dataset to display in your template.